Manoj-s-naik/MER_STACK/Web_Devlpmnt/PROJECTS_PRACTICE/VLC_MEDIA/Read.md

 ## Script
     1. For selecting the file as a input.
         a.
 In file data is stored  in 0,1 formate
         b.
+Eventlistener change => for selecting input file.
+        c.
 We can convert in to base 64 (explore this) .
+        d. .click for select the input(file).

+    2. Controls
+        a. browser give obj => collection of properties
+        b. in obj there are so many properties ,here we use the "target" and "file" property.
-        c.
+        c. obj.target.files
+        d.
+If we play a vedio in a browser from input type file , we can convert file to url.
+        e.
+To convert the file to url
+            1. Browser give url.createobjecturl("pass the image")